cogentcore/core/plot/README.md

 # Plot

 The `plot` package generates 2D plots of data using the Cogent Core `paint` rendering system.
-The `plotview` sub-package has Cogent Core Widgets that can be used in applications.
+The `plotcore` sub-package has Cogent Core Widgets that can be used in applications.
 * `Plot` is just a wrapper around a `plot.Plot`, for manually-configured plots.
 * `PlotView` is an interactive plot viewer that supports selection of which data to plot, and configuration of many plot parameters.